 Invisible to the naked eye, dust mites are a teeny tiny fact of life everywhere that humans reside.
 Their favorite food?
 The dead skin cells you shed each night while sleeping.
 Human beings, like most mammals, are constantly shedding dead skin.
 Every time you scratch your head or that mosquito bite, flakes of your skin float through the air and eventually settle with other dust particles onto most surfaces.
 That visible material is what we “dust” away when doing our household chores.

 We’ve all heard the urban legend of how if you don’t change your pillow frequently, eventually half of its weight will be dust mite dung.
-Not really true.
+While it sounds interesting, it’s not 100% accurate.
 Pillows do accumulate all manner of microscopic dust and allergens, including dust mite dung.
 But dust has many more inclusions than that.
-There’s all sorts of pollen, dander, microscopic plankton shells from oceans long dead, dust from African deserts, pollution from cars, powdered mouse droppings, you name it.
+There are all sorts of pollen, dander, microscopic plankton shells from oceans long dead, dust from African deserts, pollution from cars, powdered mouse droppings—you name it.
 You could go crazy trying to clean and dust it all into oblivion.
 But without a team of scientists from NASA, you’ll never get your house so clean that it will be totally free of dust or the allergens and contaminants therein.

 What you can do to fight allergens is reduce dust as best you can.
 It’s one of those things where you need to settle for progress rather than perfection.
 Here are some tips: